porsche-design-system/porsche-design-system/packages/storefront/src/pages/developing/angular/testing.md

 Since the [getInitialStyles()](partials/initial-styles) partial is mandatory for using Porsche Design System, the partial needs to be included within test environments.
-With help of `@angular-builders/custom-webpack` and its `injectPartials` option, the partial can be injected into the `index.html`.
+With help of `@angular-builders/custom-webpack` and its `indexTransform` option, the partial can be injected into the `index.html`.
 See [getInitialStyles()](partials/initial-styles) for a manual how to integrate the partial within `build` and `serve` environment.
 Since Karma does not use the `index.html`, but instead relies on `karma-context.html` the transformation of `index.html`